tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Aug 06 2007

-Daren Lehner (a 38-year-old White poor college graduate) entered a church, ready to deliver a speech to religious people.
+Daren Lehner (a 38-year-old white poor college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Daren Lehner had never preached his views to theists before, and freaked out.
 Daren Lehner thought about praying to Alice, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Daren Lehner entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Daren Lehner used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Daren Lehner argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.